 You know that smoking is bad for you.
 Maybe your family has asked you to quit.
 Or perhaps your doctor has advised you to kick the habit.
 Although you have been encouraged to stop smoking, here are some good reasons finally to take action.

-Quitting will decrease your chances of getting these diseases.
+Quitting will decrease your chances of getting these and other diseases.

 You might be thinking, “Well, I’ve been smoking for years.
 So it’s too late for me to try and get healthy.”

 It is not too late!
-No matter how long you have been smoking, you will have immediate health benefits by quitting.
-Benefits include:
+No matter how long you have been smoking, you will have immediate health benefits by quitting:

 Breathing secondhand smoke is harmful.
 It can cause cancer in those who inhale it, even if they are nonsmokers.
 Secondhand smoke can also lead to breathing and heart problems and increase the risk of getting colds and flu .